Danillo-Gamezo/Asuka2/README.md

 ## Customization
 If you want to edit the message prefix that invoke the bot, edit the constant "prefix" in the "bot.js" file.
 If you want to add images for a command, do a Pull Request with your new images in the "images/<command>" folder.
-More customization are available on the [Discord developper's dashboard](https://discordapp.com/developers/applications).
+More customization are available on the [Discord developer's dashboard](https://discordapp.com/developers/applications).

 ## Host your bot
 You can host the bot on Heroku, Zeit or on a VPS.
-I personnally use Heroku.
+I personally use Heroku.
 Hosting on a VPS will just require you to upload the ".env"  file and start the script in a terminal with the command ```node bot.js```.
 Heroku and Zeit are mainly made for the web, that's why both will be waiting for a Web reponse.
-This line in "bot.js" make the script working on the hosters:
+This line in "bot.js" make the script working on the hosts:

 ```
 const {createServer} = require('http')
 const server = createServer(() => {})
-server.listen(3000)
+server.listen(process.env.PORT)
 ```

-**If you are going to host the bot on your own machine or on a VPS, I recommend you to remove these line for security reasons.**
+**You have to define a port in the environment file.**

 ### For Zeit